geoffharcourt/greenmonster/README.markdown

 Greenmonster
 ============

-Greenmonster is a toolkit for baseball stat enthusiasts or sabermetricians to build a database of play-by-play stats from MLB's [Gameday XML data](http://gd.mlb.com/components/game/).
-The current tool provides the ability to spider Gameday XML data from MLB's servers for personal research.
-Future iterations of the tool will provide the ability to parse the data and store it in a SQL database.
+Greenmonster is a toolkit for baseball stat enthusiasts or sabermetricians to retrieve play-by-play stats from MLB's [Gameday XML data](http://gd.mlb.com/components/game/).
+The tool provides the ability to spider Gameday XML data from MLB's servers for personal research.

 Usage
 =====